Ordering & Licensing Procedures

 The path where the license has been installed should not change, even though latest versions of the licensing software take symbolic links into account, but older versions may not.
 If, for example, you have to

 move your Genero runtime FGL directory, it requires you to reapply the license.
 To reapply the license:

 - Delete the existing license: run the license controller command, for example fglWrt -d, to uninstall the existing license.
-See Uninstall a local license on page 37.

 - Apply the license: run the command, fglWrt -l to install the license.
-See Install the license number and key on page 16.

 Note: If you are unsure of what impact a server hardware or software change may have on licensing, please contact your local Four Js support center